Mastering ChatGPT Markdown Output: Essential Prompts & Tips

 ## Key Principles

-- **Stateless**: Each request contains all info.
+- **Stateless**: Each request contains all the information needed.

 - **Client-Server**: Separation of concerns.

-Refining Prompts for Specific Features
+Refine for Specific Features

-Prompt Examples for ChatGPT Markdown Outputs
+Prompt Examples for Markdown Output

 Write a short article on JavaScript closures in Markdown.